dosemes/prueba/_posts/2018-01-08-ut-helped-rid-of-jquery.markdown

 ## Rid of [jQuery]

 …which was rid of [jQuery].
-One ot the goals from the start of mine comeback to [SimpleDebugger] project was rid of [jQuery].
+One of the goals from the start of mine comeback to [SimpleDebugger] project was rid of [jQuery].
 It is not reason that I don't like [jQuery].
-I whant to [SimpleDebugger] to be independent.
+I want to [SimpleDebugger] to be independent.

 With unit tests rid of dependence was easy.
 I always knew when I broke something and detected which feature works wrong and I fixed it.